Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Know What’s Included on a Disney Cruise

-Quite a bit is included on a Disney cruise, and in many ways, it does feel more all‑inclusive than other cruise lines.
-Your fare covers your stateroom, rotational dining in the main dining rooms, buffet and quick‑service meals, most snacks, room service (with a few exceptions), Broadway‑style shows, movies, kids’ clubs, and onboard activities.
-Soft drinks like soda, coffee, tea, and juice are available at drink stations and in the dining rooms, a big difference compared to many other cruise lines.
+Quite a bit is included on a Disney Cruise, and in many ways, it can feel more all-inclusive than other cruise lines.
+Your fare covers your stateroom, rotational dining in the main dining rooms, buffet and quick-service meals, most snacks, room service (with a few exceptions), Broadway-style shows, movies, kids’ clubs, and onboard activities.
+Soft drinks like soda, regular coffee, tea, and juice are available at drink stations and in the dining rooms, which is a big difference compared to many other cruise lines.

 What Costs Extra on Disney Cruise Line